 If your tooth gets completely knocked out, what you do in the 30 minutes after will determine whether the tooth can be saved.
 When the ligaments that hold the tooth in place are torn, the tooth dies.
 If the tooth is re-implanted in its socket within 30 minutes of its removal, the ligaments are usually able to reattach.
 The tooth may still require a root canal to remove dead nerve tissue, but it will function like a normal tooth.

 If possible, find the lost tooth and go to the dentist as soon as possible.
 Check the tooth to make sure that it is whole and unbroken.
 Be sure to touch only the crown of the tooth -- the part that normally shows in the mouth -- and not the thin, white layer of soft tissue covering the root.
 Clean any dirt and debris off the tooth by rinsing it with sterile saline solution, disinfected water or milk.

 Replace the tooth in the tooth socket using steady, gentle pressure and bite down lightly on a piece of gauze to hold it in place.
 See a dentist immediately to have the tooth stabilized.

 If the tooth cannot be immediately implanted, it should be transported carefully in a container of saline solution, milk or saliva to keep it moist while being taken to a dentist.

-Remember, no matter what your dental emergency, it is important to consult a dentist as soon as possible.
+Remember, no matter what your dental emergency, it is important to consult an emergency dentist as soon as possible.